zchips/web-s10-rtk-query-mp-start/README.md

 #### 👉 TASK 1 - Study the prototype

-The general functionality of the app will roughly match the one in [this prototype](https://bloominstituteoftechnology.github.io/W_S10_M1_Project/).
+The general functionality of the app will approximately match the one in [this prototype](https://bloominstituteoftechnology.github.io/W_S10_M1_Project/).
 Note that the prototype is not using RTK Query.
-Your finished app will use Redux and RTK Query to sync its state with the server via GET, POST, PUT and DELETE requests, and also display messages informing the user when the requests are in progress.
+Your finished app will use Redux and RTK Query to sync its state with the server via GET, POST, PUT and DELETE requests, and also display messages informing the user when the requests are in progress or when they have errored.

 #### 👉 TASK 2 - Study the API with Postman

 When your app is running it exposes and API on `http://localhost:9009/api/quotes` with the endpoints below.
 You should test them out in Postman to understand how they work.
 If you delete all the quotes, you can reset your server by running `npm run dev` again.

 1. GET `/quotes` **returns all quotes from the server**
-    - Expects no parameters nor request body
+    - Expects no parameters nor a request body

 2. POST `/quotes` **posts a new quote to the server**
     - Expects a `{ "quoteAuthor": "example author", "quoteText": "example text" }` as the request body
-    - Both properties must be longer than two characters or a 422 error message is returned
+    - Both properties must be longer than two characters or a 422 error response is returned

 3. DELETE `/quotes/:id` **removes a quote from the server**
     - Expects an actual quote ID at the end of the URL (instead of the ":id")